-Properties developed and sold under a construction contract or agreement wherein the asset being created has no other alternative use and the Company had enforceable right to payment for the performance completed to date where the objective and the outcome of such contracts can be estimated reliably, the revenue and cost of such developments are recognised in proportion to the performed/measured stages of completion against the total contractual obligations/miles stones including variation, claims and incentives at the end of each reporting period, except where the performed work are not a representative of the stage of completion.
+The group develop and sale properties under long term construction/development contract or agreement.
+Usually such contracts are entered before the start of the construction and the terms of the contracts restrict the transfer of asset to another customer and has no other alternative use and the Company had enforceable right to payment for the performance completed to date where the objective and the outcome of such contracts can be estimated reliably, the revenue and cost of such developments are recognised in proportion to the performed/measured stages of completion against the total contractual obligations/miles stones including variation, claims and incentives at the end of each reporting period, except where the performed work are not a representative of the stage of completion.